-- Microfiber cloth.
-There is a considerable chance the salty spray will cover the front of your lens.
-And it won’t come off when you rub it with your sleeve.
-I usually buy a whole bag of pieces of cloth and carry a bunch with me in the backpack.
+- Microfiber Cloth: There is a good chance the salty spray will cover the front of your lens.
+And it won’t come off completely by rubbing it with your sleeve.
+I usually buy a whole bag of microfiber cloths and carry a bunch with me in the backpack.

-- Lens Pen.
-If your lens gets wet, the microfiber won’t help.
-You need a lens pen to handle the issue after carefully wiping the water out.
+- Lens Pen: If your lens gets wet, the microfiber won’t help.
+You need a lens pen to handle the issue after carefully wiping the water out with a napkin.
 It’s easy to use and safe for your lens.

-- Filters.
-Just like for any other type of landscape photography, you’ll need filters for seascapes and ocean photography.
-The ND filters are especially important for seascape and ocean photography to help you control the shutter speed and the amount of action in the water.
-Another useful filter is circular polarizer.
-It can help you see through the water and improve colours of the sea surface.
+- Filters: You’ll need filters for seascapes and ocean photography.
+ND filters are the most important for seascape and ocean photography.
+Another useful filter is a circular polarizing filter.
+It can help you see through the water.
+It also improves the colors of the sea surface and enhances the clouds.

-Here are a few simple rules to follow to stay alive:
+Here are a few simple rules to follow:

 - Always have a headlamp when going out for the sunrise or the sunset.
-If you trip a the rock in the standard landscape setting, you just fall.
-If you trip over on the cliff edge, you fly down.
+If you trip over a rock in the standard landscape setting, you fall.
+If you trip over on the cliff edge, you fall down.

 - Always keep an eye on the ocean.
-Some waves (rogue waves) are much larger than others, and you need to be careful.
-A huge wave can wash you away or ruin your gear.
+Some waves are larger than others, and you need to be careful.
+An unsuspecting wave can wash you away or ruin your gear.
 Also, a regular wave can sometimes have a very strong pull.
 Look out for rip currents and stay away from them.

 - Don’t go to the clifftop if there are strong winds blowing towards the sea.

 - Watch the rocks.
-If they are wet, then possibly some waves can hit them from time to time.
-Unless it’s raining.
+If they are wet, then some waves can hit them from time to time unless it’s raining.

 - Never touch any animals.
 Here in Australia, for instance, we have deadly poisonous cone snails, blue octopuses, and some jellyfish.